alicefirminger/alicefirminger/README.md

 <br>

-👩🏻‍🏫 A Junior Software Developer and former teacher who spent some time working in SE Asia. 🌏
+👩🏻‍🏫 An Associate Software Engineer and former teacher who spent some time working in SE Asia. 🌏

-🎓 I recently graduated from School of Code, learning full-stack development.
+🎓 I recently graduated from School of Code, learning full-stack development

+💻 and I am now in my first role as an Associate Engineer!

 🪄 Coding has helped me rediscover a passion for creating something that is useful to others, with others!